6A31/pastry/README.md

 ## Detailed Setup
 1. Clone repo & install deps.
 2. Copy `.env.example` to `.env.local` and customize:
-   - Set `PASTRY_ADMIN_PASSWORD` if enabling admin‑only uploads.
+  - Set `PASTRY_ADMIN_PASSWORD` if enabling admin-only uploads.
    - Adjust `PASTRY_MAX_FILE_SIZE` (bytes) for your environment.
-   - Provide `MONGODB_URI` if you’d like server‑enforced TTL cleanup of metadata (files still cleaned by scheduler).
+  - Provide `MONGODB_URI` if you'd like server-enforced TTL cleanup of metadata (files still cleaned by scheduler).
    - Optionally set `PASTRY_CLEANUP_TOKEN` to protect manual cleanup requests.
 3. Run `npm run dev` (or `npm run build && npm start` for production).
 4. Point reverse proxy / ingress at the Next.js server (ensure HTTPS if exposing publicly).

 ### Production Notes
 - Run behind HTTPS; passwords are posted with form data.
-- Consider isolating the storage directory on a low‑privilege volume.
+- Consider isolating the storage directory on a low-privilege volume.
 - Enable MongoDB if you need automatic metadata expiration at DB level (TTL index is created automatically).
-- Provide a process manager (systemd, PM2, docker) to ensure the in‑process cleanup interval remains active.
+- Provide a process manager (systemd, PM2, docker) to ensure the in-process cleanup interval remains active.

 ## Configuration
 Key environment variables (see `.env.example` for the full list):